 Speak with a mental health professional.

-Family Health Centers of San Diego is now offering mental health telehealth appointments.
+Family Health Centers of San Diego offers mental health telehealth appointments.
 Telehealth appointments allow you to talk to a mental health provider without needing to visit a clinic in person.
 Call (619) 515-2338 to schedule a telehealth appointment today.

 Take care of your body.